 - Unallowable costs.
 Recipient incurred costs that were not approved in the original budget or a budget modification, were in excess of the approved budget, or were charged to the award after the expiration date and an award extension was not obtained. - Unsupported costs.
-Specific award expenditures and reimbursements could not be supported by adequate documentation (including but not limited to receipts or purchases orders), that may have been allowable under the program, but for which no prior written approval was obtained from the COPS Office, or award expenditures were in excess of actual approved award costs. - Lack of complete/timely programmatic and financial reporting.
-Recipient failed to submit required programmatic and financial reports in a timely manner and/or had inadequate record keeping systems. - Funds to better use.
-Funds could be used more efficiently based on management actions such as - reductions in outlays; - deobligation of funds; - withdrawal; - costs not incurred by implementing recommended improvements; and/or - any other identified savings. - Questioned costs.
+Specific award expenditures and reimbursements could not be supported by adequate documentation (including but not limited to receipts or purchase orders), that may have been allowable under the program, but for which no prior written approval was obtained from the COPS Office, or award expenditures were in excess of actual approved award costs. - Lack of complete/timely programmatic and financial reporting.
+Recipient failed to submit required programmatic and financial reports in a timely manner and/or had inadequate record keeping systems. - Failure to retain.
+Recipient lacked documentation to support retention planning efforts during the award period and/or failed to demonstrate an increase in the baseline of locally funded sworn officer positions at the conclusion of federal funding, over and above what the recipient would have funded in absence of the award. - Supplanting.
+Recipient could not document efforts to backfill vacant local sworn officer positions, or recipient could not explain reductions in local law enforcement budget or in sworn officer positions during the award period. - Lack of adequate community policing.
+Recipient had difficulty demonstrating community policing activities. - Funds to better use.
+Funds could be used more efficiently based on management actions such as reductions in outlays; deobligation of funds; withdrawal; costs not incurred by implementing recommended improvements; and other identified savings. - Questioned costs.
 Costs that are questioned by the auditor because of an audit finding which resulted from a violation or possible violation of a provision of law, regulation, award terms and conditions, or other document governing the use of federal funds; or because costs incurred appear unreasonable and do not reflect the actions a prudent person would take under the same circumstances; or because costs at the time of the audit are not supported by adequate documentation.